Iegor-Funtusov/nix-5-online-proj/README.md

 java -jar target\ionio.jar

-PLease, runs COMMONTEST first or don`t run it at all - depends on ids
+PLease, run COMMONTEST first or don`t run it at all - depends on ids

 Main logic: